Sauteuses

-Are sauteuses considered pots or pans?
+Do sauté pans count as pots or pans?
 You will receive different answers to this question.
-At Butch, we classify sauteuses as pans.
-For us, they are nothing more than pans with high edges that can be used for a variety of purposes!
+At Butch, we classify sauté pans more as pans.
+For us, they are nothing more than pans with high sides, with which you can do all sorts of things!

 Please continue reading here